Naomi (wrestler): Personal life

 Trinity and longtime boyfriend Jonathan Fatu, better known by the ring name Jimmy Uso, were married in Maui on January 16, 2014.
 Through their marriage, she is a member of the Anoaʻi family, a Samoan-American wrestling dynasty.
 The couple resides in Pensacola, Florida.
 She is the stepmother to Fatu's two children.
+On August 18, 2025, Trinity announced she was expecting her first child with Fatu.